-1) Select Insert > Picture.
-(When using an AutoLayout; double-click in the graphics frame instead.)

-- 2) In the Insert Picture dialog (Figure 54), browse to the directory containing the desired picture. - 3) Select the file.
-OOo recognizes a very large number of image types and, if the Preview check box is selected, will display a reduced copy of the selected file. - 4) Click Open to place the picture on the current (selected) slide.
+- 1) Select Insert > Picture.
+(When using an AutoLayout; double-click in the graphics frame instead.) - 2) In the Insert Picture dialog box (Figure 56), browse to the directory containing the desired picture. - 3) Select the file.
+OOo recognizes a very large number of image types and, if Preview is selected, will display a reduced copy of the selected file. - 4) Click Open to place the picture on the current (selected) slide.
 The picture is now displayed on the slide with green resizing handles around it.

-Figure 54: Inserting a picture from a file
+Figure 56: Inserting a picture from a file

-Notice in the Insert picture dialog (Figure 54) the two checkboxes called Link and Preview.
-Their position is determined by the operating system, but they are normally in the bottom part of the dialog.
+Notice in the Insert picture dialog box (Figure 56) the two options called Link and Preview.
+Their position is determined by the operating system, but they are normally in the bottom part of the dialog box.

-If Preview is checked, and if the selected file is in one of the many formats that OOo recognizes, a thumbnail of the selected image shows in a preview area on the right (not shown in Figure 54).
+If Preview is checked, and if the selected file is in one of the many formats that OOo recognizes, a thumbnail of the selected image shows in a preview area on the right (not shown in Figure 56).

-Select the Link checkbox to insert the picture as a link to the file rather than embedding the file itself.
+Select the Link option to insert the picture as a link to the file rather than embedding the file itself.
 In general it is preferable to embed images so that the presentation can be copied to other computers, however on some occasions it makes sense to link the image rather than embed it: